 Retroactivity raises serious issues of fairness, constitutionality, separation of powers, due process, victims rights, and legality.

 Legislation cannot be retroactive to INCREASE penalties for an offense.
 Imagine how unfair that would be!
-Retroactive reduction has all the same problems.
+The retroactive reduction of penalties has all the same problems.
 Constitutional separation of powers between the branches of government are violated.
-Victims and offenders right to due process are violated if legislation that would change the outcome is retroactive.
+Victims’ and offenders’ rights to due process are violated.
 Constitutional provisions requiring fair treatment of victims are violated.

 We urge juvenile advocates to identify the reforms they want to make and change the laws PROSPECTIVELY, if they can.

 Crime victims in all 50 states and federally have statutory and constitutional rights which include being informed of and heard in all procedural matters pertaining to their cases.
 Advocates who claim to support the human rights of the guilty offenders, and who also seek to end JLWOP sentences, ought to recognize and support these victims’ rights.
 There are moral, legal, and strategic reasons why supporting victims’ rights is a good idea.
 And victims’ rights are not a zero sum game that detract in any way from the rights of the accused.

 We have a right to legal finality in our cases.
 We have a right not to be tortured for the rest of our lives and our children’s lives by the regular trauma of the parole process if the offender will likely never meet the standards for release back into society.

 Have Some Offenders Demonstrated Through Their Actions That They are too Dangerous to Walk Among Us?